mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Dolphin with a waldo set can perform just about any skill a human can.
 Those without are limited to skills that do not require hands or legs.
 A few other special considerations apply to Dolphins.

 **Athletics:** Dolphins use Athletics (dexterity) only for high jumping or long jumping if it begins in the water.
 Sprinting means fast swimming.
-Use the normal rules except that a sprinting Dolphin can cover 72 + twice their Effect metres with every check.
+Use the normal rules except that a sprinting Dolphin can cover 72 + twice their Effect meters with every check.
 A Dolphin may not climb.
 Athletics (dexterity) is also used for catching things with a Dolphin’s teeth or rostum.
 Use Athletics (endurance) for long distance swimming and Athletics (strength) for tasks such as swatting with a tail or ramming with a rostrum, although actual attacks use Melee (natural).

 **Vacc Suit:** This is a very common skill among civilised Dolphins even if they do not serve in space.
 Dolphins may use their Vacc Suit skill to offset any negative DM inflicted by waldos but may not increase the DM above +0.